amperity/amperity-docs/amperity_reference/source/assistant.rst

 .. assistant-overview-important-start

-.. important:: As with all generative AI capabilities, the outputs of AI Assistant are probabilistic.
+.. important:: As with all generative AI capabilities, the outputs of **AmpAI Assistant** are probabilistic.
 Users should double check outputs for accuracy.

-   Review the |support_ai_assistant_privacy_faq| to learn more about how the AI Assistant interacts with GPT-4 and the Microsoft Azure OpenAI Service.
+   Review the |support_ai_assistant_privacy_faq| to learn more about how the **AmpAI Assistant** interacts with GPT-4 and the Microsoft Azure OpenAI Service.

 .. assistant-overview-important-end